Do you want to exclude specific categories from RSS feed on your WordPress site?

 The settings page will display all categories on your WordPress blog with options to hide them from the front page, RSS feeds, archive pages, and search results.

-Simply select the exclude from feed box next to the categories that you want to exclude from your RSS feed.
+Simply check the box for the category in the ‘Exclude from Feeds?’ column to exclude it from your RSS feed.
 Don’t forget to click on the ‘Update’ button to save your settings.

 That’s all, posts filed under your selected categories will disappear from your WordPress RSS feed.